pumbaabetiverse/sendswin-api-clone/README.md

 ### Telegram Bot

 Once the application is running, you can interact with it through the configured Telegram bot.
-Start a conversation with the bot and follow the instructions.
+Start a conversation with the bot and follow the instructions to:

+1. Connect your wallet
+2. Connect your Binance account
+3. Play games (Over/Under and Lucky Seven)
+4. View transaction history
+5. Manage deposits and withdrawals

 ## Development